kuzzleio/sdk-java/doc/3/getting-started/install/index.md

 ### Installing on Android using gradle

-In yout app build.gradle add the following line and sync.
+In your app build.gradle add the following line and sync.

     implementation "io.kuzzle:kuzzle-sdk-java:3.0.0"